How to Enter Form 1099-R

 Are distributions from retirement or profit-sharing plans, pensions, annuities, IRAs, insurance contracts, etc., taxable?
 How do you add 1099-R to your return?
 Detailed overview, instructions of Form 1099-R and 5498:

 When you receive a 1099-R reporting retirement income, you will likely need to add it to your tax return.
 When you add this form to your eFile account, the tax app will determine any income taxes based on your entries.
 Follow the steps below to add your 1099-R.

 Step 1: Sign in to eFile.com and select Federal Taxes on the left menu.

-Step 2: Then select Income below and on the right side, scroll to Retirement and select Tell us about your Retirement.
+Step 2a: If you have not previously created and entered Form 1099-R. Then select Income below and on the right side, scroll to Retirement and select Tell us about your Retirement.